 - Remove the wire whisk attachment and put on the paddle attachment.

-- In a separate large bowl, add in the flour, salt, baking soda, cinnamon, and nutmeg.
+- In a separate large bowl, add in 3 ½ cups of flour, 1 ½ teaspoons of salt, 2 teaspoons of baking soda, 1 teaspoon of cinnamon, and 1 teaspoon of nutmeg.
 Stir until combined.

 - In batches, slowly add in all the dry ingredients to the large mixing bowl of wet ingredients and mix on low until combined.
 As the batter starts to thicken, slowly add in the water.

-- While still mixing, slowly add in the pumpkin puree and mashed banana.
+- While still mixing, slowly add in 15 ounces of pumpkin puree and 1 mashed banana.

 - Mix until well combined, about 2-3 minutes.